Annette Rogers

 Rogers was born in Chelsea, Massachusetts, but at an early age moved to Chicago with her parents, John and Mary Rogers, two immigrants from Ireland.
-Rogers graduated from Senn High School in Chicago, and Northwestern University.
+Rogers graduated from Senn High School in Chicago, and she ran for Northwestern University.
 She then worked as a teacher of physical education in the Chicago public school system, retiring in 1965.
-While going to school and working, Rogers trained and competed with the following organizations—Illinois Women's Athletic Club (IWAC), 1930-1933, Lincoln Park, 1933-34, and Illinois Club for Catholic Women (ICCW).
+While going to school and working, Rogers trained and competed with the following organizations—Illinois Women's Athletic Club (IWAC), 1930–1933, Lincoln Park, 1933–34, and Illinois Club for Catholic Women (ICCW).
 Rogers married Peter J. Kelly in 1948.